A group of friends who hold an annual charity walk for cancer care did so in memory of a special member this year.

 The group who stroll from Hartlepool Marina to Seaton Carew every year held it in tribute to their close friend Karen McIntosh.

-Karen, who sadly died earlier this year at the age of 55, was a regular member of the group who walked every year – helping raise thousands of pounds for breast cancer care at North Tees and Hartlepool NHS Foundation Trust.
+Karen, who sadly died earlier this year aged 55, was a regular member of the group who walked every year.
+She helped to raise thousands of pounds for breast cancer care at North Tees and Hartlepool NHS Foundation Trust.

 The group will use the funds to go towards their work giving holistic support and advice to people with cancer.